 How to Become a Freelancer for Big Companies: 12 Tips

-Review business operations, set payment terms, learn the ins and outs of contracts, and target the right clients to set yourself up for success.
+- Review business operations, set payment terms, learn about contracts, and target the right clients to set up for success.

 1. Review Your Business Operations

-Fulfilling the legal requirements for starting a business not only ensures you are operating with all the required licenses and permits, but it also shows enterprises that you are serious about what you do.
+Fulfilling the legal requirements for starting a business ensures you are operating with all the required licenses and permits and shows enterprises you are serious about what you do.
 Be sure to register a Doing Business As (DBA) name, a process that lets your state or local government know the name you are operating your business under, apply for an Employer Identification Number (EIN) from the IRS, review state and local tax requirements, obtain proper business permits and licenses based on your location, and review applicable business laws and regulations.

 Here’s how: 10 Legal Requirements for Starting a Small Business